moznion/thin-cache/README.md

     maybeFuture.get().get(); // sync here (you don't have to do this) }

-cacheWithScheduledFuture = longAutoRefreshCache.forceGetWithRefreshAheadAsync(); // hit cache, it schedules a task to refresh cacheWithScheduledFuture.getCached(); // => 2L
+cacheWithScheduledFuture = longThinCache.forceGetWithRefreshAheadAsync(); // hit cache, it schedules a task to refresh cacheWithScheduledFuture.getCached(); // => 2L

 maybeFuture = cacheWithScheduledFuture.getFuture();